kubeshop/testkube/docs/docs/testkube-cloud/installing-agent.md

 Testkube Cloud will notify if the installation is successful.

 * A green indicator means that your cluster was able to connect to Testkube Cloud.
-* A red indicator indicates that the Testkube Agent can't connect to the Testkube Cloud API (Testkube need some time to establish connection max 2-3 minutes).
+* A red indicator indicates that the Testkube Agent can't connect to the Testkube Cloud API (Testkube needs some time to establish a connection, max time is 2-3 minutes).

 ![Validate install](https://user-images.githubusercontent.com/30776/206461244-f885c270-fc57-4919-9330-89a1ce5ad082.png)